Jiffy Lube Live: Performers

 Since its opening, Jiffy Lube Live has hosted a variety of musicians and bands.
-Annual events include Jimmy Buffett, WMZQfest and the Mayhem Festival.
+Annual events included Jimmy Buffett, WMZQfest and the Mayhem Festival.
 2008 featured LeRoi Moore's last performance with the Dave Matthews Band before his death later in the year; The concert was later released as Live Trax Vol. 14.
 Other events include a variety of festivals such as Farm Aid and Ozzfest, along with co-headliners and solo acts.
 Other notable musical acts that have performed at Jiffy Lube Live include Widespread Panic, Phish, Ozzy Osbourne, and Rush.
 In addition, some high schools in Prince William County and Fauquier County hold their graduation ceremonies there each June.
 In August 2012 & 2014, Linkin Park held concerts in the venue & was supposed to perform again in August 2017 but later cancelled following the death of frontman Chester Bennington.
 In July 2015, Nicki Minaj held a Pinkprint tour concert in the venue.
 In July 2019, Iron Maiden performed as part of their Legacy of the Beast World Tour.
 In July 2023, Matchbox Twenty performed at the venue after the initial tour date was postponed, achieving high turnout.